-Installing electric cooker is quite an elementary process, in as much as it is expedient to seek the help of a trained and licensed electrician to help you with installation, you can also do it yourself if you carefully adhere to the guidelines provided below.
+Installing electric cooker is quite an elementary process, in as much as it is expedient to seek the help of a trained and licensed electrician in London to help you with installation, you can also do it yourself if you carefully adhere to the guidelines provided below.

 Owing to the mere fact that an electric cooker has the attribute of producing excessive heat and consuming immense power, there's a need to draw your attention to some essential requirements.